 - A consultation with current Australian public hospital stakeholders on a draft guide for the use of social media as a tool for consumer engagement in service design and quality improvement.

-While Louisa aims to complete her PhD by December 2021, she will be publishing her research findings ahead of completing the thesis.
+While Louisa aims to complete her PhD by April 2022.
+She will be publishing her research findings ahead of completing the thesis.
 New publications will be shared via this webpage.

 This project is funded by a National Health and Medical Research Council Postgraduate Scholarship (GNT1168409).

 - A/Prof Sophie Hill, Head, Centre for Health Communication and Participation

 - Dr Nerida Hyett, La Trobe Rural Health School

 This PhD project is being conducted using a participatory research methodology.
 The Advisory Group is made up of six people with an interest in social media use in health, and includes both health consumers and service providers (clinical and non-clinical).
 The Advisory Group provides guidance for the project and its members and the research team act together as co-researchers and co-participants within a participatory research framework.

 Walsh L, Hyett N, & Hill S. (2019, March 18).
 The use of social media by health service providers and consumers as a tool for health service design and quality improvement: A scoping review protocol (Version 2). figshare.